-- 31. Jones is the son of Blackhurst and Fletcher "Ted" Jones, Jr. - 32.
-Jones had a history of abusing alcohol and illegal drugs. - 33.
-Upon information and belief, Jones had a history of violent and/or aggressive behavior as a teen and young adult. - 34.
-In 2009, Jones was a student at the University of Arizona. - 35.
-During the pendency of the personal injury action, Jones participated in the General Manager training program of his father's automotive empire, Fletcher Jones Motor Cars, Inc., and then took a sales position at a California Toyota dealership.
+- 34. Jones is the son of Blackhurst and Fletcher "Ted" Jones, Jr. - 35.
+Jones had a history of abusing alcohol and illegal drugs. - 36.
+Upon information and belief, Jones had a history of violent and/or aggressive behavior as a teen and young adult.